 - For Managers – Applying for a managerial position not only entails the need for good leadership skills and managerial work experience on your resume.
 Updates in your resume should prove that you were able to perform your responsibilities in the most professional and reasonable way possible.

 - For Professionals – Most professionals make use of a curriculum vitae more than the usual resume as seen on the generic resume templates.
 Additional certifications from seminars and training, together with other work experiences, should be included.

-- For Entry Levels – As shown on the sample resumes, most entry level resumes is limited to one page, especially for those applicants with a year or less in work experience.
-When updating for the resume, state your quantified achievements along with the acquired skills you have.
+- For Entry Levels – As shown on the sample resumes, most entry-level resumes is limited to one page, especially for those applicants with a year or less in work experience.
+When updating the resume, state your quantified achievements along with the acquired skills you have.